The Collection

 Menorahs

-Every winter we celebrate the miracle of the Maccabees and marvel at the small amount of oil that somehow burned for eight long days.
+Every winter, we celebrate the miracle of the Maccabees and marvel at the small amount of oil that somehow burned for eight long days.
 In daily recognition of this miracle, we light an extra candle, lit by the shamus, the helper candle.
 As we approach the final night of the holiday, the Menorah is aglow with the light of the eight candles, and the loyal shamus stands proudly beside, reflecting on its role.

 “We celebrated Hanukah together in Chistopol prison in 1980, lighting pieces of wax paper we had stashed away for months and hoping they would last long enough for us to say the prayers over them.” – Natan Sharansky, on Chanukah in prison, Siberia